 If you dog has developed periodontal disease (an infection of the surround tissue) he/she will be more prone to tooth infection.

 Food particles, saliva, and bacteria mix together and form a sticky substances known as plaque.
 If the plaque isn’t effectively cleaned off the tooth, it hardens into tartar.
 That hard mess invites more bacteria to join the party and before you know it, the gums have come loose from the tooth.

 Once the gums start to pull away from the tooth, small air pockets form.
-The dog’s immune defense; namely, white blood cells, spring into action and send a swell of white blood cells to the area.
+The dog’s white blood cells spring into action and send a swell of white blood cells to the area.
 Unfortunately, it’s those white blood cells that create pus.
 The pus fills the air pockets and causes swelling.
-That’s when we generally notice that the tooth has become abscessed.

 Ideally, you should introduce tooth brushing to puppies from the age of 8 to 12 weeks.
 Initially, the idea isn’t so much to clean the teeth but to get your puppy used to the sensations and tastes.
 You don’t even have to start with a toothbrush.
 Buy dog formulated toothpaste (this is important) and put a dab on the tip of your finger.
 Gently rub your puppies gums if he or she will let you.
 There’s a good chance your puppy is going to think this is a game, so make it positive and fun.

 If you’ve never brushed your dog’s teeth, it’s important to first get a professional dental examination.
 That way, any immediate dental problems can be taken care of.

 Once your dog’s teeth have been professionally cleaned and examined, you can begin regular brushing to keep on top of that healthy smile.

 Watch this YouTube video about periodontal disease in pets.

 5. How much does it cost to get a dental cleaning for my dog?